Significant Accounting Policies

 Valuation of Business Combination

-The Company allocates the consideration of a business acquisition to the assets we acquire and liabilities we assume based on their fair values at the date of acquisition, including identifiable intangible assets which either arise from a contractual or legal right or are separable from goodwill.
+The Company allocates the consideration of a business acquisition to the assets acquired and liabilities assumed based on their fair values at the date of acquisition, including identifiable intangible assets which either arise from a contractual or legal right or are separable from goodwill.
 The Company bases the fair value of identifiable intangible assets acquired in a business combination on detailed valuations that use information and assumptions provided by management, which consider management’s best estimates of inputs and assumptions that a market participant would use.
 The Company allocates to goodwill any excess purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
 Transaction costs associated with a business combination are expensed as incurred and recorded as merger related costs.

 Recently Issued Accounting Standards